 - if you don't want to do something, don't give in to pressure.
-Be firm, remember, we have the right to say no.
+Be firm, remember, you have the right to say no

 You may have to pretend a lot at first and act in a way you don't really feel.
 But eventually the 'acting' will cease and you will be more assertive than you thought possible!